Offensive-Ninja/offensive-ninja.github.io/content/posts/ops-in-memory-part1.md

 ```

 The very important thing here is that the `seek=$(( 0x{func1} + 0x{func2} )` call is set correctly.
 You can see that we found `func2` from fig,3 at `0xaaeb` (`jmp 216` ), if this is incorrect, your shellcode cannot execute.

+## Source & tooling
+You can find the majority of the code here on [Github](https://github.com/orgs/Offensive-Ninja/repositories), please open any issues and I'll try my best to help out.

+### Tools
+* GCHQ's [CyberChef](https://gchq.github.io/CyberChef/) is a fantastic resource for dealing with any kind of encoding.
+* redteam.cafe's [shellcode formatter](https://www.redteam.cafe/red-team/shellcode-injection/shellcode-formatter), there's a slightly modded version [on github](https://github.com/Offensive-Ninja/Python-Scripts/blob/main/format_sc.py)
+## In Part 2..
+We'll look at how you can load fully fledged implants into memory, and move on from a simple reverse shell.
+We might have a look at creating some tooling to make the process easier too.